-If such a case arises, an opposition will be held before an administrative tribunal within the United States Patent and Trademark Office, the Trademark Trial and Appeal Board (TTAB).
+If such a case arises, the opposition will be held before an administrative tribunal within the United States Patent and Trademark Office, the Trademark Trial and Appeal Board (TTAB).
 If the opposition does not yield any results for the party that filed it, or if no opposition is filed whatsoever, your trademark registration will be approved and you will receive a certificate of registration by the United States Patent and Trademark Office.

-Maintaining your registration is of crucial importance, because you need to let the United States Patent and Trademark Office know that your trademark is in use.
+Maintaining your registration is of crucial importance because you need to let the United States Patent and Trademark Office know that your trademark is in use.

-Also, the registration of your trademark lasts 10 years, but it’s mandatory that you verify it between the fifth and sixth year of its registration and between the ninth and tenth year of registration, to confirm it is still being used.
+Also, the registration of your trademark lasts 10 years, but it’s mandatory that you verify it between the fifth and sixth year of its registration and between the ninth and tenth year of registration, to confirm that it is still being used.

-Once you have your trademark and copyright registered, you are responsible for enforcing your trademark and copyright rights to make sure you protect your name or logo against unauthorized adoption or copying by anyone else.
+Once you have your trademark and copyright registered, you are responsible for enforcing your trademark and copyright rights to make sure that you protect your name or logo against unauthorized adoption or copying by anyone else.

-Although the United States Patent and Trademark Office will ensure no one registers the same or seemingly identical mark as yours, you are the one responsible for protecting the rights to your company’s intellectual property if anyone tries to use it.
+Although the United States Patent and Trademark Office will ensure that no one registers the same or seemingly identical mark as yours, you are the one responsible for protecting the rights to your company’s intellectual property if anyone tries to use it.

 Although an examining attorney with the United States Patent and Trademark Office will certainly help you out through the process of filing your trademark application, hiring your own trademark attorney can provide you with benefits if the need for legal advice arises.

 Furthermore, a private trademark attorney can advise you on how to enforce your trademark rights in case of trademark infringement and what to do if someone claims you are infringing on their company’s mark.

-If you perhaps think that trademarking or copyrighting your company’s mark, i.e. your company’s name and logo, is not important, take a look at some famous cases of copyright and trademark infringement.
+If you think that trademarking or copyrighting your company’s mark (your company’s name and logo) is not important, take a look at some famous cases of copyright and trademark infringement.

 The Beatles came up with the trademark for the word “apple” eight years before Steve Jobs introduced his Apple Inc. to the world.
 The Beatles sued Apple Inc. and the battle in court spanned a number of years.

-Ultimately, Apple Inc. paid The Beatles’ music company, “Apple Corps,” a cash settlement and agreed to stay out of the music business.
+Ultimately, Apple Inc. paid The Beatles’ music company, “Apple Corps”, a cash settlement and agreed to stay out of the music business.
 However, with the introduction of iTunes, the battle started all over again.
 A settlement was reached after Apple Inc. agreed to buy the Apple Corps’ trademark rights and then license them back to the company, resulting in The Beatles losing the Apple battle.

 This case actually played out well, without the hassle of a lawsuit.
-Patrick Wensink published a book, the cover of which was a dead ringer for the Jack Daniel’s well-known trademark design.
+Patrick Wensink published a book, the cover of which was a dead ringer for Jack Daniel’s well-known trademark design.
 The famous company sent a cease and desist letter to Wensink, which might be the nicest cease and desist letter ever.
 Jack Daniel’s proposed to Wensink that he might consider changing his cover and, as a sign of gratitude and goodwill, the company would even contribute financially toward designing the new cover.
-What’s more, Jack Daniel’s Properties didn’t even ask for the book to be taken off the shelf.
+What’s more, Jack Daniel’s didn’t even ask for the book to be taken off the shelf.

 Patrick Wensink publicized the letter on his website, after which it went viral and won Jack Daniel’s an incredible amount of positive publicity.
 As you can see, a case of trademark infringement can be solved without having to go to court.
 You simply let your marketing department handle it all.

-One of the recent cases of copyright infringement took place in March, 2015, when a jury found that Pharrell Williams and Robin Thicke’s famous song “Blurred Lines” was a copy of Marvin Gaye’s song “Got to Give It Up.”
+One of the recent cases of copyright infringement took place in March 2015, when a jury found that Pharrell Williams and Robin Thicke’s famous song “Blurred Lines” was a copy of Marvin Gaye’s song “Got to Give It Up.”
 The lawsuit resulted in Williams and Thicke paying Marvin Gaye’s children nearly $7.4 million.

 When you have a registered copyright, you can protect your company against unauthorized copying of your intellectual property.

 Although both copyright and trademark can protect your intellectual property, they offer different kinds of protection, as they protect different types of assets.
 A copyright protects literary and artistic works, while a trademark is more focused on protecting items that define and identify a company’s brand, such as a logo.

 Your company’s assets don’t represent only your money.
-They also include intellectual property that can boost your company’s worth, so you must protect your rights to that property to ensure a third party doesn’t use them without permission.
+They also include intellectual property that can boost your company’s worth, so you must protect your rights to that property to ensure that a third party doesn’t use them without permission.